JosefGst/apriltag_docking_ros/README.md

 increase rotational velecity
 - linear_vel_gain (double)
 increase linear velecity
-- goal_tolerance (double)
-The tolerance in meters for the controller in the x & y distance when achieving a goal
-- trans_bias
-Can shift the goal to the right with positive values, negative to the left.
 - docking_timeout
 timeout in seconds.
 If docking takes longer then docking_timeout, abort.
 - tag_on_ceiling (bool)